Once apon a time Jonie joined the USDA Child and Adult Care Food Program to bring in extra funding to her child care center.

 That’s when Jonie called Child Care Resources.
 They trained her.
 They helped her put systems in place to ensure her success.
 And they kept her records neat, complete and organized.
 When her applications are about to expire, they sent her new ones.

 The next year, Child Care Resources handled her State audit.
 There were no findings.
-Jonie is able to count on USDA Food Program as a source of income that will be there for the next generation of children in her center.
+Jonie is able to count on the USDA Food Program as a source of income that will be there for the next generation of children in her center.

 “Child Care Resources is the preferred way to receive federal funding.”